anticomputer/emacs-codeql/README.md

 You can re-run the query and it will execute fine on the second run and any subsequent runs against any other database.
 Seemingly on the very first run of a new query file the query server may not report success on compilation completion.
 This happens only for the first run of a newly created query file.
 I'm debugging this still, but it's a rare enough event to not cause too much friction.
 It also works fine across restarts of emacs and for any iterations on the actual contents of the query after the very first compilation.

+The symptom of this is the last message displayed remaining on `[ql/progressUpdated] step 1000 -> Compiling` and things seem to not progress further.
+Re-running the query at this point should then complete it fine.

 ### Sometimes running a remote query over TRAMP gets "stuck"

 Currently `emacs-codeql` uses synchronous shell commands to invoke the codeql cli with various tasks, ranging from meta data gathering to result parsing.
 While these commands are generally short lived, and longer tasks such as query compilation and evaluation are handled by the query server asynchronously, on rare occasion one of the synchronous commands may block emacs, due to TRAMP quirks.
 This is known behavior, and I'm thinking about a more asynchronous design for the shell command handling.
 In practice this does not happen so frequently that it causes too much friction, but buyer beware when venturing into remote contexts.

+When in doubt `C-g` is your friend.
+If you'd like to see what's happening under the covers `(setq tramp-verbose 6)` and watch the TRAMP debug buffer with some popcorn at hand.

-### TRAMP sometimes returns unexpected data in buffers
+### TRAMP sometimes returns unexpected data in buffers or complains about reentrancy

-The code has some re-entrancy issues currently which makes the TRAMP support a little flaky if you're spamming a ton of operations rapidly.
+The code has some reentrancy issues currently which makes the TRAMP support a little flaky if you're spamming a ton of operations rapidly.
 I'm working on resolving these for a more stable experience, as well as looking into how to improve the LSP experience over TRAMP as well on older versions of emacs and TRAMP.

+If you see `error in process filter: peculiar error: "Forbidden reentrant call of Tramp"` on TRAMP 2.5.2, I'm aware, and looking into resolving the reentrancy where possible.
+TRAMP is very chatty, so we need some better synchronization primitives to prevent launching into TRAMP operations while it's already in the middle of e.g. performing a file stat.

+In the meantime, you should be able to just repeat whatever action was interrupted by the error without causing any issues.

 ## TODO